kiewic/PowerBI-WaffleChart/RVisualTutorial/PropertiesPane.md

 ```

 The last thing we need to take care of is the actual R script to start using this property
 We need to handle the case where we don't get any value for this property.
-This happens when the user didn't play with the property pane.
+This happens when the user makes no changes in the property pane.
 The naming convention of the R runtime variables for the properties is as follows:

 `<objectname>_<propertyname>`